Mental Health and Well-being

 For the fourth year in a row, we supported World Mental Health Day by wearing yellow to raise awareness of the value of positive mental health for young people.

-Much of our work in developing our approach to mental health and well-being in 2018-19 has been rooted in the work of trauma-informed practice and restorative approaches to behaviour management.
-We have worked closely with Springwell and the Positive Regard Teaching School and staff have undergone training in trauma-informed approaches.
-We have recently shared the impact of our work with our local MP, John Healey and explained how this approach is benefiting both pupils and staff.
+Much of our work in developing our approach to mental health and well-being has been rooted in the work of trauma-informed practice and restorative approaches to behaviour management.
+We have worked closely with Positive Regard Teaching School and staff have undergone training in trauma-informed approaches through Trauma Informed Schools UK.

 John Healey MP, members of the student council, peer buddies and Headteacher and Deputy Headteacher celebrate the school's commitment to mental health and well-being with the Leeds Beckett Mental Health Award.